XML Schema Object Model (SOM)

-The Schema Object Model (SOM) provides a set of classes in the System.Xml.Schema namespace that allow you to read a schema from a file or to programmatically create a schema in memory that can be compiled and validated or written to a file.
+The Schema Object Model (SOM) provides a set of classes in the System.Xml.Schema namespace that allow you to read a schema from a file or to programmatically create a schema in-memory.
+The schema can then be traversed, editing, compiled, validated, or written to a file.

 In This Section

-- Describes the Schema Object Model (SOM) and the features and classes it provides.
-Also provides a diagram of the SOM hierarchy.
+Describes the Schema Object Model (SOM) and the features and classes it provides.

 Describes how to read and write XML schemas from files or other sources.

 Describes how to use the classes in the System.Xml.Schema namespace to build XML schemas in-memory.

 Describes how to traverse an XML schema to access the elements, attributes, and types stored in the SOM.